joshshiman/Alafia/README.md

 # Alafia
-> Culturally-Aware Mosaics Based on your Mood
+Culturally-Aware Mosaics Based on your Mood
+> Diego Serrano Martello, John Fitzgerald, Joshua Shiman and Joel Lawrence

 ## How to Setup